This post may contain affiliate links. Please read our disclosure policy.

 - Use an immersion blender to lightly blend the soup so it’s thicker but still chunky.
 You can remove some of the vegetables aside to stir back in if you prefer to have more whole vegetables.

-- Stir in the milk mixture, peas and corn and simmer until the vegetables are warmed through and soup has thickened, about 5 minutes.
+- Stir in the peas, corn and milk, and simmer until the vegetables are warmed through and soup has thickened, about 5 minutes.

 - Serve with fresh parsley and crusty bread, if desired.